A Guide to Choosing a Major

 - Investigate careers – What careers are available for the major of your choice?
 What is the occupational outlook for a particular major?
-You can search for answers by going to the Career Services, the Biology Department's Twitter site or by search the Web.
+You can search for answers by going to the Career Services, or by searching the Web.

 - Evaluate all your options – What are your goals and ambitions?
 What are your dreams?
 What does it take to achieve your goals?
 How motivated are you and how hard are you willing to work to see your dreams come true?
 Do you have any personal, family or financial constraints that may prevent you from doing your best?
 Try to be honest with yourself when answering these questions.
 Remember that once you know the realities, you can overcome most obstacles if you are motivated and determined to succeed.